shrutipatkar25/Utilization-Forecasting-of-Medical-Procedures-using-Excel/README.md

 # Utilization-Forecasting-of-Medical-Procedures-using-Excel
-In this Project I have forecasted the utlization of Specific Medical Procedures using Excel.
-The link to the dataset which I have used for the project is here:
+In this Project I have forecasted the utilization of Specific Medical Procedures using Excel.
+The link to the dataset is here:

 https://data.chhs.ca.gov/dataset/utilization-rates-for-selected-medical-procedures-in-california-hospitals